AMVICC: A Novel Benchmark for Cross-Modal Failure Mode Profiling for VLMs and IGMs: Extended Methodology and Supplemental Results

 \subsection{Generated Image Results \& Extra Results}

-Figure 4 below outlines 5 images generated from 5 of the prompts (all of the prompts are in scripts/AMVICC.csv, which is in the AMVICC GitHub Repository).
-These outputs were used as part of the image analysis phase to assess whether image generation models could accurately depict the components (see figure on the next page).
-Here is a link to the GitHub Repository labeling the implicit accuracies in the results section of the image generation models referenced in section 3 as produced by the image generation evaluation code: \url{https://github.com/AahanaB24/AMVICC}
+Figure \ref{fig:vqa_comparison} below outlines 5 images generated from 5 of the prompts\footnote{All of the prompts are available in scripts/AMVICC.csv within the AMVICC GitHub repository.}.
+These outputs are used as part of the image analysis phase to assess whether image generation models can accurately depict the components in the prompts.
+Below is a link to the GitHub repository that houses the individual and pair implicit and explicit accuracies, as produced by the image generation evaluation code: \href{https://github.com/AahanaB24/AMVICC}{AMVICC GitHub Repository}